Aosta August 9, 2021

 At the top of the staircase, a 15th-century fresco features Saint George killing the dragon, while the walls of the balconies are decorated with images of sages and prophets and proverbs in old French.
 The interior of the castle is divided into three floors.

 Gran Paradiso NP is an Italian national park in the Graian Alps, between the Aosta Valley and Piedmont regions.
 The park is named after Gran Paradiso mountain, which is located in the park; it is contiguous with the French Vanoise National Park.
-The land the park encompasses was initially protected in order to protect the Alpine ibex from poachers, as it was a personal hunting ground for King Victor Emmanuel II, but now also protects other species.
+The land the park encompasses was initially protected to protect the Alpine ibex from poachers, as it was a personal hunting ground for King Victor Emmanuel II, but now also protects other species.

 Home to ibex and chamois, it has ski runs and a vast network of paths, including the trail from Pont Valsavarenche to Nivolet plateau, which passes a waterfall.
 The Paradisia Alpine Botanic Garden has native plants, lichen and butterflies.
 In the north, Parc Animalier d’Introd provides shelter to marmots, deer and birds of prey